sidaf/crossbuild/README.md

 ./<target-triplet>-crossbuild cc helloworld.c -o helloworld
 ```

-You may then wish to move the "<target-triplet>-crossbuild" script to your PATH.
+You may then wish to move the `<target-triplet>-crossbuild` script to your PATH.

 ### Longhand